andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 summary:

 <h4 class="article-subheader">A Fjord By Any Other Name</h4>
-Tucked away at at the head of the Oslofjord, Norway's capital city offers a wide array of natural wonders to enjoy.
+Tucked away at at the head of the Oslofjord, Norway's capital city embraces its plentiful natural wonders; as one walks around the city they are constantly reminded of the

 While not a *technically* a fjord in the geologic sense, the Oslofjord falls under the loosely defined Norwegian concept of a *fjord*.
 If you go by the